 Chances are most of your customers usually pay you within a reasonable amount of time.
-But sooner or later – either because of the economic downturn or a particular company’s misfortune – you will have to deal with a customers or clients who pay very slowly or not at all.
+But sooner or later — either because of the economic downturn or a particular company’s misfortune — you’ll have to deal with clients who pay very slowly or not at all.

-What can you do to get those customers to pay the invoice – and pay it on time?
-And just importantly, what can’t you do to collect the money owed you?
-Here is what you need to know about getting paid and debt collection.
+What can you do to get those customers to pay the invoice and pay it on time?
+And just as importantly, what can’t you do to collect the money owed you?
+Here’s what you need to know about getting paid and debt collection.

-First things, first.
+First things first.
 Fend off debt collection problems from the start by running credit checks on all new clients and customers if a significant amount of money will be involved.
-(Say, $500 or $1,000 or more).
+(Say, $500 or more.)
 If the customer has bad credit, either don’t sell to them or ask them to pay in advance for what they want to purchase.
-If they want or need your product badly enough, they will pay upfront.
-If they don’t have the cash to pay up front, you run the risk of never getting paid.
+If they want or need your product badly enough, they’ll pay up-front.
+If they don’t have the cash to pay up-front, you run the risk of never getting paid.

 Related: Creative Cash Flow Strategies

 Don’t wait until the end of the month to send out your invoice.
 Bill your customers and clients as soon as the product or service is delivered or when pre-arranged milestones are reached.
 In general, the faster you send out an invoice, the faster you’ll get paid.
 If you send printed invoices in the mail, be sure the client can tell that your mailing is not just another routine reminder.
 You may want to stamp the envelope “Invoice Enclosed” so it doesn’t accidentally get thrown out.
 Alternatively, you could use the ZenBusiness Money app to easily send custom invoices, accept credit card and bank transfer payments, and manage your clients from an easy-to-use dashboard.